netblue30/firejail/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Behavior change on disabling firejail**
+Describe clear and concise what changed calling `firejail --noprofile PROGRAM` in a shell.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'